 Covers: Food and drink

 Nicholas discovered Hamburger Helper as a kid, putting him on track to sous chef positions at The Restaurant at Wente Vineyards and Postino (formerly Tourelle) in Lafayette.
 In Kauai he was executive chef at Plantation Gardens and a cook at The Masters under three star Michelin chef Louis Outhier.
 Nicholas has also been an executive chef in Sausalito, San Francisco, and Corte Madera.
 When he got weary of burns and stitches he became a journalist and has been a food writer in the East Bay ever since.
 He now spends his time bicycle riding in an ever-losing battle to expend more calories than he takes in.

 Diablo Dish Columnist

 Clay has lived in Contra Costa County since Orinda had more ranches than Range Rovers, and what excitement there was in Walnut Creek was cruisin’ the Main.
 Fine dining?
 Pizza at Pinky’s and Freddie’s, and breakfast at Millie’s – plus the occasional dinner at the Casa O and good old-fashioned American Mexican food at El Charro.

 Now, however, Clay gets to experience the best in modern California cuisine as the Diablo Dish columnist, and as he’s been to too many restaurants over the years, it’s a perfect fit.
-Susan Safipour is quick to point out writing Diablo Dish is the best job in the East Bay, and he’s ready to dig in, figuratively and literally, to the task at hand.
+But he’s always ready to dig in, figuratively and literally, to the task at hand.